falchion10/macOS-Jailbreak/README.md

 ## Installing [tccplus](https://github.com/jslegendre/tccplus) to manage application permissions

 By default, whenever you disable SIP applications can no longer request permissions for things such as the microphone, camera, etc. We can use tccplus to manually grant apps permissions.
 Compile tccplus from source, or use the given binary and place it in `/usr/local/bin`.
 Read the docs on how it works.
-I have created two shell scripts that allow you to easily grant permissions to apps by just dragging the app's .app file in /Applications.
+I have created two shell scripts that allow you to easily grant permissions to apps by just dragging the app's .app file from /Applications to a terminal window.
 Add these two scripts to your `.zshrc`.

 Run `tccadd [SERVICE] /Applications/App.app`